COVID-19 Response Whistler Olympic Park

 - We sell a large selection of Nordic outwear and accessories, as well as quality waxing products for your skis.
 Please note that we do not sell hard goods such as skis or snowshoes.

-- Whistler Olympic Park’s Sport School provides various programs, including private and small group lessons, camps and clinics for adults, children and youth.
+- Whistler Olympic Park’s Sport School provides various programs, including private lessons, camps, and clinics for adults, children, and youth.

-- All Sport School programs abide by COVID-19 safety protocols and physical distancing requirements.
+- All Sport School programs abide by COVID-19 safety protocols and physical distancing requirements, and instructors have received training in COVID-19 safety procedures.

-- We highly recommend pre-booking for private and group lessons, and require it for camps and clinics.
-You can find more information on lesson offerings and booking options here, or by contacting Guest Services on 604-964-0059 or by email.
+- We highly recommend pre-booking for lessons and require it for camps and clinics.
+You can find more information on lesson offerings and booking options here, or by contacting Guest Services on 604-964-0059 or email.

 - All club programs on the venue operate according to plans that adhere to sport-specific guidelines established with viaSport.
 Individual clubs should be contacted for specific details.